msergiy87/ansible-wowza/README.md

 - Wowza binary - the Wowza binary (4.3.0) is now wgetted as part of this role.

 # Distros tested
-Currently, this is only tested on Ubuntu 14.04, but as time allows, I'll be testing it on other distros/versions.
+Currently, this is only tested on Ubuntu 14.04.
+It should theoretically work on older versions of Ubuntu or Debian based systems.

 ## Wait a minute, what the hell is Wowza?
 From the Wowza site: